4946Robotics/TeachingRepo/README.md

 Setting Up Git
 ==============

-* If you plan to work on programs at home (that means either having an NXT and some parts to test with, or being able to program without them) [download the GitHub application] [2] (press the big green/orange button at the top)
+* If you plan to **program at home** (that means either having an NXT and some parts to test with, or being able to program without them) [download the GitHub application] [2] (press the big green/orange button at the top)
-* If you are only going to program during the work sessions (which is more likely) and won't be bringing your computer to each session, don't bother downloading the application.
-You can use the robotics computer to edit code, and use the website to change notes.
+* If you are only going to **program during the work sessions** (which is more likely) and won't be bringing your computer to each session, don't bother downloading the application.
+You can use the robotics computer to edit code and use the website to change notes.
 Using the website is called  [GitHub Flow] [3].

   [1]: https://github.com/4946Robotics/TeachingRepo/blob/master/USINGGITHUB.md "Using GitHub"